CueMeet/CueFlies/docs/docs/intro.md

 # Introduction

-Welcome to CueCal Documentation!
-CueCal is a modern calendar integration and meeting management platform designed to streamline your meeting experience with AI-powered note-taking and analytics.
+Welcome to CueFlies Documentation!
+CueFlies is a modern calendar integration and meeting management platform designed to streamline your meeting experience with AI-powered note-taking and analytics.

-## What is CueCal?
+## What is CueFlies?

-CueCal is a comprehensive calendar platform that helps users manage their meetings efficiently.
+CueFlies is a comprehensive calendar platform that helps users manage their meetings efficiently.
 It provides features for Google Calendar integration, meeting management, automated note-taking, and meeting analytics.

 ## Key Features